andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 #### When is Sometihng NOT a Generic (Technical) Subdomain?

+[BRING IN THE DDD DIAGRAM AND DEFINITION HERE]

+Note:
 The obviously generic technical subdomains were the easiest to spot - things like reporting, access management, etc. Taking these out of the picture early cleared the decks for the focus on the remainder.
 These were the ones where there might well be some above-and-beyond value being added.

 As per the Blue book, I went back and forward on some areas where initial engagement with the domain experts indicated that something was a very generic component, but later, typically guided by the richness of the language used to describe something, my thoughts changed, and I realised they were describing something bespoke.